S26-Distributed-Capstone/DistributedSecretsVault/docs/scope.md

 - How secret deletion is defined and when a secret is considered non-reconstructable
 - What identifiers are used to reference secrets
 - How retries and concurrent requests are handled
+- How read repair behaves under concurrent updates and deletes
 - What duplicate and _not found_ errors mean

 The model must be documented and observable in practice.